kooparse/kooparse.github.io/content/blog/memories/index.md

 I could see myself reading Calvin & Hobbes, lay down in our cozy bed, just besides her.
 Suddenly I would laugh at loud, then she would smiled at me; asking me to read it too.

-And those mornings of sleepy face, putting everything from the fridge’s stomach to our table; feta, avocado, toasted bread, fresh grapefruit juice for her and coffee for me.
+And those mornings of sleepy face, putting everything from the fridge’s stomach to our table; feta, avocado, toasted bread, grapefruit juice for her and coffee for me.

 …<br />
 …